-The materials and structures group focuses on developing and optimizing materials, processes, structures and devices over multiple length scales for operation in extreme environments and special applications.
-Our activities include the optimization of composite fabrication processes; the design, analysis, fabrication and testing of high performance composite structures for aerospace, automotive, consumer products and sports equipment; novel designs for materials and structures inspired by nature; development of advanced materials and devices for MEMS used for sensing and energy harvesting; fundamental studies of the mechanics of nanocomposite thin films and of the micromechanics of deformation and fracture in biological materials; multiscale analysis; the design and optimization of cellular solids and deployable microstructures; and the process modelling and development of polymer nanocomposites.
-Examples of recent projects include: helicopter component design, automotive body panels, new fabrication processes for composite airframe structures, composite bicycle components, natural fiber musical instruments, micro-fuel cells and micro-engines for energy harvesting, ultra-light lattice materials for aerospace structural components, fracture mechanics in natural armor systems and bio-inspired composite materials.
+The materials and structures group focuses on the development and the optimization of materials, processes, and devices used for operations in extreme environments and special applications.
+Our activities range from optimizing composite fabrication processes; designing, analysing, fabricating and testing high performance composite structures for aerospace, automotive, consumer products and sports equipment; devising novel designs for materials and structures inspired by nature; developing advanced materials and devices for MEMS used for sensing and energy harvesting; conducting fundamental studies on the mechanics of nanocomposite thin films and the micromechanics of deformation and fracture in biological materials; multiscale analysis; the design and optimization of cellular solids and deployable microstructures; and the process modelling and development of polymer nanocomposites.
+Examples of recent projects include: the helicopter component design, automotive body panels, new fabrication processes for composite airframe structures, composite bicycle components, natural fiber musical instruments, micro-fuel cells and micro-engines for energy harvesting, ultra-light lattice materials for aerospace structural components, fracture mechanics in natural armor systems and bio-inspired composite materials.

-Research funding is primarily contributed by the federal and provincial governments through agencies such as NSERC, CFI, FQRNT, CRC and CIHR; organizations such as CRIAQ and CREPEC; and industries such as Bombardier, Pratt & Whitney, Bell Helicopter, General Motors of Canada, and Allen Vanguard.
+Our research is primarily funded by federal and provincial associations, such as NSERC, CFI, FQRNT, CRC, CRIAQ, CREPEC, and CIHR.
+Industries such as Bombardier, Pratt & Whitney, Bell Helicopter, General Motors of Canada, and Allen Vanguard, are moreover significant contributers.

 - Laboratory for Microsystems and Nanosystems (MEMS/NEMS)